txn9517/tn2690/README.md

-- 👋 Hi, I’m @tn2690
+- 👋 Hi, I’m Tommy.
-- 👀 I have experience in Java, HTML, SQL, and Spring.
+- 👀 My Java, Python, and SQL code can be found here!
+- Thanks for visiting!